jacmoe/retrogardens/README.md

 # retrogardens
-16bit retro programming in DosBox with Borland C++ 3.1 and TASM
+16bit retro programming in DosBox with Borland C++ 3.1 Turbo Pascal 7 and TASM

 ![palette][pal]